dkrozelle/s3r/README.md

 # s3r
-Life is short, you shouldn't need to type so much when interacting with s3 buckets
+Life is short, you shouldn't type so much when interacting with s3 buckets

 ### Requirements
 NOTE: To use this package you need to already have aws.cli installed and configured on your machine.
 If you are interacting with a private bucket this'll include configuring your credentials.
 If you set the default credentials (without specifying a --profile) s3r doesn't need a profile name set.